 This is to recognize that the employee listed below has completed the Orientation Process for Building Maintenance.
-The employee is aware of Department and University Policies and has been provided with the necessary information to proceed with the Job Training Program.
+The employee is aware of Department and University Policies and has been provided with the necessary information to proceed with the Job Training Program. been provided with the necessary information to pro- seced with the dob fraining riogram.
+Supervisor Date Employee Date

-Supervisor

-Date

-Employee

-Date